-Children who spend too much time sitting in front of screens, whether phones or televisions, are at increased risk of heart-related diseases and metabolic disorders, according to a study by Danish scientists published on August 6.
+Children who spend too much time sitting in front of screens, whether phones or televisions, will have a higher risk of heart-related diseases and metabolic disorders, according to a study by Danish scientists published on August 6.

 Research published in the Journal of the American Heart Association shows that children and adolescents who spend too much time in front of screens and electronic devices are at higher risk of cardiovascular and metabolic diseases, such as high blood pressure, high cholesterol and insulin resistance, or diabetes.

-Specifically, Mr. David Horner, lead author and researcher at the University of Copenhagen, said that a child exposed to the screen for an additional 3 hours/day will have a 25-50% higher risk of getting sick than his peers.
+Specifically, Mr. David Horner, lead author and researcher at the University of Copenhagen, said that a child exposed to screens for an additional 3 hours/day will have a 25-50% higher risk of getting sick than their peers.

-If this were to occur across the entire pediatric population, it would result in a significant change in the risk of cardiovascular disease early in life that could persist into adulthood.
+If this were to occur across the entire pediatric population, it would result in a significant change in cardiovascular disease risk early in life that could persist into adulthood.

 Researchers are still debating the negative effects of electronic device use on children and adolescents.
 However, most agree that this age group is more susceptible than adults./.